-- Some federal or state regulations cover practically anyone who manufactures, formulates, markets, and uses pesticides. - Record keeping of pesticide use may be required by law.
+- Some federal or state regulations cover practically anyone who manufactures, formulates, markets, and uses pesticides. - Record keeping of pesticide use is required under Indiana law.
+Consult the Indiana State Chemist for specific recommendations.
 IPM principles suggest that you keep records of all pest control activity so that you may refer to information on past infestations or other problems to select the best course of action in the future.

-- Proper records of all pesticide applications should be kept according to local, state, or federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - o Date and time of application
+- Proper records of all pesticide applications should be kept according to local, state, and federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - Date and time of application - Name of applicator

-- Name of applicator - Person directing or authorizing the application - Weather conditions at the time of application - o Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - o Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - o Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - Follow-up to check the effectiveness of the application
+- Person directing or authorizing the application - Weather conditions at the time of application - Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - o EPA number of each pesticide used, if applicable - o Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - o Follow-up to check the effectiveness of the application